Communication Studies (CMST)

 CMST 201.
 PUBLIC SPEAKING.
 5 Credits.

-This course is the study of the basic principles of public communication.
-This is a course in design, delivery, organization, and presentation of speeches for public groups with an emphasis on informative and persuasive speeches, message delivery, and presentation of visual aids.
+The study of the basic principles of public communication.
+Includes design, delivery, organization, and presentation of speeches for public groups with an emphasis on informative and persuasive speeches, message delivery, and presentation of visual aids.

 CMST 203.
 INTRODUCTION TO LEADERSHIP.
 3 Credits.

-An introduction to basic leadership skills, this course will cover models in a variety of areas such as communication, decision making, problem solving, time management, conflict resolution and ethics.
+An introduction to basic leadership skills, covering models in a variety of areas such as communication, decision making, problem solving, time management, conflict resolution, and ethics.

 CMST 208.
 MASS MEDIA AND THE INFORMATION SOCIETY.
 5 Credits.